public-assembly/assembly-press/README.md

 **tokenized-access-control**: custom modules for public curation mechanisms to allow any token to be the access control mechanism for curators.

+**zora-tiered-pricing-minter**: custom minting module extending standard functionality provided by the [zora-drops-contracts](https://github.com/ourzora/zora-drops-contracts) to allow for initialization of token metadata upon mint rather than upon contract deploy

 ## Local Development

 1. `git clone https://github.com/public-assembly/onchain-modules.git`